 Sunny Jim Sea Cave is the only sea cave in California that you can go into from land.
 The old wooden staircase leading into the cave is inside the Cave Store on Coast Blvd. in the Village of La Jolla.

-A platform inside the cave allows guests to enjoy the barking sea lions and rumble of the ocean.
-The view is quite pretty as well.
+A platform inside the cave allows guests to hear the barking sea lions and rumble of the ocean.
+The view is pretty as well.
 You only need about 15–20 minutes or less to buy a ticket, walk down, see the sea cave, and walk back up.
-Except I’ve seen lines of people lately waiting to go inside!
+Except I’ve seen lines of people lately waiting to go inside.

 Be careful because the stairway is old and slippery.
 It isn’t great for unstable walkers, but it’s a quick side experience when visiting the nearby seals.

-This large grassy area has windblown trees said to have influenced the Truffula trees in The Lorax, written by La Jolla’s most famous resident, Dr. Seuss.
+This large grassy area has windblown trees that are said to have influenced the Truffula trees in The Lorax, written by La Jolla’s most famous resident, Dr. Seuss.

-Never too crowded (unless there’s a major event happening), it’s a great place for kids to run freely, picnics, frisbee, dog walks, yoga, and more.
-The small green huts along the shoreline are called belvederes and are fun to hang out in.
+It doesn’t get too crowded unless there’s a major event happening.
+It’s a great place for kids to run freely, picnics, frisbee, dog walks, yoga, and more.
+The small green huts along the shoreline called belvederes are fun to hang out in.

-This park is next to La Jolla Cove and small beaches nearby (Boomer Beach and Shell Beach).
-You can walk along the coast and go south to the Children’s Pool (below).
+This park is next to La Jolla Cove and a handful of small beaches, namely Boomer Beach (where the sea lions are) and Shell Beach.
+You can walk along the coast and go south to the Children’s Pool.

 9. Experience the Museum of Contemporary Art San Diego, La Jolla